 - Mindset: All emails and phone calls are fake until you are satisfied they are genuine. - Do not be pushed or scared in to doing anything.
-That is not how legitimate organisations work.
-You are in control. - When using the 'Reply' feature of email, always double check the 'To' field that auto populates is legitimate/as expected. - Assess what an email is asking you to do.
+Saying 'act now or else' is not how legitimate organisations work.
+You are in control. - When using the 'Reply' feature of email, always double check the 'To' field that auto populates is legitimate/as expected.
+Scams work by populating it with their address! - Assess what an email is asking you to do.
 Does it sound normal behaviour?
 It is far better to cause a delay for a security check, than fall for a scam. - If worried, contact the person/organisation involved directly by your usual method to confirm the request.
 Alternatively, forward any email to computer.office@bnc.ox.ac.uk for an opinion. - If ever directed to a website from an email, always check the actual web address of the site you've landed on from the link.
 Is it genuine?
-Is it secure? - Never feel stupid if you think you may have made a mistake; we all make them.
+Is it secure?
+If in doubt, search for the company/organisation on a standard search engine and compare the URL / address of the legitimate main site to the one you are being redirected to. - Never feel stupid if you think you may have made a mistake; we all make them.
 Scammers rely on people not feeling strong enough to admit to possible mistakes.
 Do not let them win report any potential security breach of your credentials to computer.office@bnc.ox.ac.uk.
+If you are worried as to financial loss, contact your bank.